ymatuhin/pingometer/README.md

 ## Contribute

-Because there is an electron under the hood, there is a possibility to build this app for Linux and Windows.
-But I have no access to those systems, so your pull requests are very welcome.
+It uses electron under the hood, so it's not so small as could be.
+If you'd like to reduce the size or completle rewire it on anoter platform you're welcome.
+Also because is's an electron, there is a possibility to build this app for Linux and Windows.
+I have no access to those systems, so your pull requests are very welcome.